4.11 Drugs for dementia

 - Rivastigmine patches may be an appropriate choice of formulation where a trial of oral medicine was poorly tolerated (see BNF notes on switching from oral to transdermal therapy).

 - Be aware of the potential for confusion in dosage units with memantine oral solution.
-Ensure that dose instructions specify the number of mg and the corresponding number of pumps required.
-Pharmacists should counsel patients on how to administer the required dose.
+Ensure that dose instructions specify the number of milligrams and the corresponding number of pumps required.
+The person administering memantine oral solution should be counselled on how to administer the required dose.
 Refer to Medicines Safety Matters Newsletter – Nov 2014.